zerotypic/wilhelm/README.md

 The `module` feature provides a way of accessing the currently-loaded IDA database (aka module).
-All objects in the database have an associated /qualified name/ (QName), which is kept in sync with the name used by IDA.
+All objects in the database have an associated *qualified name* (QName), which is kept in sync with the name used by IDA.
 QNames allow navigation and searching based on their structure: e.g. you can query for all names that are in a particular namespace like `foo::SomeClass`.
 Renaming a namespace also automatically updates the names